dsbowen/dsbowen.github.io/_posts/2019-10-14-flask-worker.md

 my_manager.template = 'my-template.html'
 ```

-Loading templates take a `worker` argument and should include the worker's script in their `scripts` block:
+Loading templates take their worker as a `worker` argument.
+They should include the worker's script in their `scripts` block:

 ```html
 {% raw %}{% block scripts %}